 Once your pet has been diagnosed, treatments are available to manage arthritis pain and maintain a good quality of life.
 These range from anti-inflammatory medication to joint supplements, physiotherapy, hydrotherapy and heat therapy.

-While this may sound a bit daunting, don’t worry: a qualified vet will help you find the right treatment for your pet.
+While this may sound a bit daunting, don’t worry: a qualified vet will help simplify things for you and recommend the right treatment for your pet.

 How can pet owners help?

-The first course of action should be finding the right treatment for your pet, but there are many other ways you can make their life more comfortable alongside treatment.
+While the first course of action should be speaking to your vet so they can offer a suitable treatment, there are many other ways you can make your pet’s life more comfortable before or alongside treatment.

 Choose appropriate bedding

-Firstly, ensure they have access to soft and comfortable bedding, well away from cold draughts and hard surfaces.
-Add layers (like blankets) to offer extra warmth and padding, and if you can, invest in a good-quality bed.
-Specialist orthopaedic beds will help take pressure off their joints and limbs, moulding to your pet’s shape and supporting them.
+Firstly, ensure your pet has soft and comfortable bedding, well away from cold draughts and hard surfaces.
+Add layers with one or several blankets to offer extra warmth and padding, and if you can, invest in a good-quality dog bed or cat bed.
+Orthopaedic, memory foam and elevated beds will help take pressure off your pet’s joints and limbs, moulding to your pet’s shape and supporting them.

 Stay active